E-Learning Content Licence Terms

 8 Intellectual property rights

-8.1 Title to and ownership of all Intellectual Property Rights embodied by or otherwise incorporated into the Content shall remain with ICAEW.
+8.1 Title to and ownership of all Intellectual Property Rights embodied by or otherwise incorporated into the Content shall remain with ICAEW or its Licensors where applicable.
 Except as expressly provided in this Licence Agreement, nothing shall be construed to grant to the Licensee any right, title or interest in or to the Content.